HSLdevcom/digitransit-ui/docs/Installation.md

 ## Start national version dev server (with hot code reloading)
 - npm run dev
+- Sentry is not used on dev server

 ## Start HSL version dev server (with hot code reloading)
 - CONFIG=hsl npm run dev

 ## Browse to application
 - http://localhost:8080/

 ## Build release version and start production server
-- npm run build
+- SENTRY_DSN=YOUR_PUBLIC_DSN npm run build
-- npm run start
+- SENTRY_SECRET_DSN=YOUR_SECRET_DSN npm run start
+- If you are not using Sentry, just leave the env vars undefined.